Interested parties FAQs

-If I become an interested party to the 2019 Christchurch Masjid attacks coronial investigation, what will happen?
+If I become an interested party to the 2019 Christchurch masjid attacks coronial inquiry, what will happen?

-If you become an interested party to the investigation, you can request further details about the attacks and set out issues or concerns that you consider haven’t been resolved by the prosecution process or the Royal Commission of Inquiry.
+If you become an interested party to the inquiry, you can request further details about the masjid attacks about issues or concerns that you consider haven’t been resolved by the court process or the Royal Commission of Inquiry.

 Any request for information and the issues and concerns need to fall within the coronial jurisdiction.
 To find out more about the Coroners Court, you can visit the Coronial Services website pages at Coronial Services/About.

-Also, the Chief Coroner will formally notify all interested parties of any significant matters during her investigation, such as if an inquiry is opened or completed and the outcome of any inquiry.
+The Coroner will formally notify all interested parties of any significant matters during her inquiry and whether an inquest will be held.

 Later in the process, if an inquest hearing is to be held, interested parties will be notified of the date, time and location.
 Interested parties may have the chance to be involved in any inquest.